Senators Move To Reverse Trump's Deal Lifting Sanctions On China's ZTE

 The reaction to the move, as NPR's Dustin Dwyer reported, was "swift, negative and bipartisan."

-Late Monday, the bipartisan group of senators announced they had written language into the defense package that keeps the penalties against ZTE in place.
+Late Monday, the senators announced they had written language into the defense package that keeps the penalties against ZTE in place.
 The amendment also bans U.S. government agencies from buying or leasing equipment from ZTE and its Chinese rival, Huawei, and bars U.S. loans to the companies.

 Sen. Cotton explained on Twitter that ZTE has extensive ties with the Chinese Communist Party and a record of doing business with North Korean and Iran.
 He said the threat posed by the mobile phone giant and its rival, Huawei, "is too great to ignore."